 (9) Non-Grantor Trusts.
 In the case of other trusts - that is, a trust that is not deemed owned by the transferor for income tax purposes - the transfer to the trust would be treated as a sale, and property held in a long-term trust would be deemed sold at specified intervals.
 In H.R.
 2286, property that has been held in trust for 30 years without being subject to section 1261 would be deemed sold, or, if it has been continuously held in trust for more than 30 years on the effective date (January 1, 2022), it is treated as sold on that date.
-In the STEP Act, all property held by such a trust would be treated as sold every 21 years, with property in a trust created before January 1, 2006, first treated as sold on December 31, 2026.
+In the STEP Act, all property held by such a trust would be treated as sold on December 31, 2026.
 Thus, H.R.
 2286 would apparently require tracking the holding period of each individual asset, while the STEP Act would apparently subject all trust assets to tax every 21 years regardless of the asset's holding period.